September 15, 2021

-The new member welcome letter may be the first piece of direct communication your members have with your association.
-Though it’s a simple letter, this piece of content is critical for increasing the odds of retaining them in the long run.
-While the messaging of your new member welcome letter will vary depending on your organization, these are a few “must haves:”
+The new member welcome letter may be the first piece of direct communication your members have with your association and is critical for increasing the odds of retaining them in the long run.

 Let your new member know how much you appreciate them joining your organization — after all, members keep you running!
 The earlier you can thank a member, the better they will feel.
 This is a positive step in building a long-term relationship.